 Doyle batted a career-high .298 in 1975, batting .310 in 89 games with the Red Sox, and he put together a 22-game hitting streak that topped the American League that season.
 Most importantly, he brought a level of intensity and preparation that helped to bring the Red Sox within one game of their first World Championship in 57 years.

-Interviewed recently in his Winter Haven, Florida home, Doyle still remembers every detail of joining the Red Sox on June 13, 1975.
+Interviewed recently in his Winter Haven, Florida home, Doyle still remembers every detail of joining the Red Sox on June 14, 1975.
 "I remember when I was first told about the deal.
-It was so exciting to go from a last-place team where I wasn't playing much, to a first place team where I would be a regular.
+It was so exciting to go from a fifth-place team where I wasn't playing much, to a first place team where I would be a regular.
 I remember the writers covering the Angels asked for my reaction to the move, and I told them I was disappointed.
 I said I was disappointed because I couldn't get an earlier flight to Kansas City to join the Red Sox."

 Doyle, who was 31 years old when he joined the Red Sox, remembers being called in to meet with Red Sox manager Darrell Johnson and his coaches before his first game with the team.
 "Darrell said to me, 'You are here for your defense.
 Anything you do with the bat is a plus.'
 Then he asked me where I liked to hit in the batting order.
 I told him that anywhere in the first nine was fine with me.
 You could almost hear a sigh of relief.
 It was the beginning of a great relationship and a wonderful year."

-Robert Dennis Doyle was born on January 17, 1944, in Louisville, Kentucky.
+Robert Dennis Doyle was born on January 17, 1944, in Glasgow, Kentucky.
 He grew up in the small town of Cave City, which is about 75 miles south of Louisville.
 He has fond memories of growing up in a warm family environment as part of a small, closely-knit community.

 Sports were an important activity in the Doyle household.
 "My Dad was a good athlete but he had grown up working on his family's farm so he didn't get to pursue an athletic career.
 I can remember playing catch with my dad in the back yard when I was probably three years old."